StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 - [Art Prompts: My Experiments with Mini-DALLE](/art-prompts): My first post on text-to-image AI, where I included my own AI art prompt guide.
 Here you can see how far we've come and how fast.
 - [DALL-E 2 Experiments](/dall-e-2-prompt-guide): The post I wrote two weeks ago when DALL-E 2 beta release was news and StableDiffusion hadn't come out yet.
 See if you can spot the same prompts' different results!
 - [How to Draw](https://andys.page/posts/how-to-draw/): Where a user uses StableDiffusion's img2img version to convert an MSPaint drawing into a realistic sci-fi image.
+- [Stable Diffusion is a really big deal, Simon Willison](https://simonwillison.net/2022/Aug/29/stable-diffusion/): This came out a little after I wrote this post, when Stability.ai released the img2img StableDiffusion model.
+It is amazing!
+You can make a sketch in MSPaint (Or JsPaint) and make the AI turn it into a painting or illustration in the style you want.
+[Image2Image StableDiffusion is available on Replicate for free](https://replicate.com/stability-ai/stable-diffusion).

 _If you liked this article, please share it with someone you think will like reading it too.
 I wrote this for you guys._